What are the Quietest (and Loudest) Neighborhoods in Portland?

 There are a few things you can look for when shopping for a home and want to consider noise levels.

 - Trees & greenery.
-Not only do trees literally absorb sound, they also create distracting light “white noise” (rustling of leaves, birdsong, etc.) that can help mask some of the more disruptive noises in your environment.
+Not only do trees absorb sound, but they also create distracting light “white noise” (rustling of leaves, birdsong, etc.) that can help mask some of the more disruptive noises in your environment.

 Our Top Picks for the Quietest Portland Neighborhoods

 Virtually all of Northwest Portland, outside the boundaries of the NW 23rd-Nob Hill District, was void of noise complaints, except for a single complaint of a roof fan in Northwest Heights.
-This incident aside, we consider the neighborhood to be one of our top picks.
+This incident aside, we consider the neighborhood one of our top picks.

 Check out the links below and see what these neighborhoods have to offer.